-Brian Laundrie search: Parents return to Florida park as police hunt for fugitive son
+Brian Laundrie search: Coroner arrives at Florida park after fugitive's items found

+Coroner's arrival comes hours after Brian's parents, law enforcement seen inspecting a bag at Myakkahatchee Creek Environmental Park Wednesday morning

-North Port, Fla. – Chris and Roberta Laundrie, the parents of fugitive Brian Laundrie, ventured into Florida’s Myakkahatchee Creek Environmental Park early Wednesday morning, where Fox News Digital saw an officer apparently tell parents that law enforcement "might have found something."
+EXCLUSIVE: North Port, Fla. – Chris and Roberta Laundrie, the parents of fugitive Brian Laundrie, ventured into Florida's Myakkahatchee Creek Environmental Park early Wednesday morning, where Fox News Digital saw an officer apparently tell parents that law enforcement "might have found something."

-Steven Bertolino, who represents the Laundrie family, would not comment when asked by Fox News Digital if the Laundries were at the park at the request of law enforcement.
+Steven Bertolino, who represents the Laundrie family, confirmed to Fox News Digital that the Laundries informed law enforcement last night of their intentions to search the park and met officers there.
+Bertolino confirmed that while searching areas that Brian frequented, "some articles belonging to Brian were found."

+Officers are now conducting a more thorough search of the area, Bertolino said.
+A spokesperson for the Sarasota County Medical Examiner's Office confirmed that the office was called to the Myakkahatchee on Wednesday, but would not say anything more.

+The park is now closed to the public, having reopened only Tuesday following a weeks-long search for the fugitive.

 Brian Laundrie has been named a person of interest in the disappearance and subsequent homicide of his fiancee, Gabby Petito.
 The FBI later issued a warrant for his arrest on charges related to his unauthorized used of her bank card.

 BRIAN LAUNDRIE SEARCH: FLORIDA PARK REOPENS FOLLOWING SEARCHES FOR FUGITIVE: LIVE UPDATES